 Question: What Ingredients Do I Need To Cook Chinese Food?

 So, you've decided to finally take the plunge and start cooking Chinese food.
-However, a quick look through any Chinese cookbook makes it clear that this could be an expensive - not to mention time-consuming - proposition.
-Is it really necessary to embark on a frantic search through Chinatown for exotic-sounding ingredients such as lily buds, shark's fin, and winter melon, not to mention splurging on fancy gadgets such as ginger graters and garlic crushers?
+However, a quick look through any Chinese cookbook makes it clear that this could be a time-consuming and possibly expensive proposition.
+Is it really necessary to embark on a frantic search through Chinatown for ingredients such as lily buds, shark's fin, and winter melon, not to mention splurging on fancy gadgets such as ginger graters and garlic crushers?
 For the most part, no. Exploring a cuisine that's new to you is what you make of it.
 However, there are several basic ingredients that you will use over and over in Chinese cooking, and those are worth familiarizing yourself with.

-- Chinese Rice Wine - It adds flavor and is good for removing strong odors, such as fish.
+- Chinese Rice Wine (Shaoxing Wine): It adds flavor and is good for removing strong odors, such as fish.
 (If rice wine is unavailable, use dry sherry).

 - Chinese Dried Black Mushrooms: Also referred to as shiitake mushrooms, these are found dried in bins in Asian markets.
 Cheaper brands work fine in soups and stir-fries.

-- Rice Vinegar - White rice vinegar (also just called rice vinegar) has a delicate flavor that is much less harsh than regular white vinegar.
+- Rice Vinegar: This type of vinegar has a more delicate flavor than regular white vinegar.

-- Asian Sesame Oil - Used as a flavoring in stir-fries and soups.
+- Asian Sesame Oil: This is used as a flavoring in stir-fries and soups.

-- Soy Sauce - both light and dark.
-The bottles are not always clearly labeled, but you can tell by holding it up to the light - dark soy sauce is thicker and darker.
+- Soy Sauce: Look for both light and dark.
+The bottles are not always clearly labeled, but you can tell by holding it up to the light, dark soy sauce is thicker and darker.

-- Chili Paste - Made with chilies, salt, garlic, ginger, and oil.
-A small amount of this spicy seasoning adds heat to stir-fries, marinades and sauces.
+- Chili Paste: Made with chiles, salt, garlic, ginger, and oil.
+A small amount of this spicy seasoning adds heat to stir-fries, marinades, and sauces.

-- Oil for Deep-frying and Stir-frying - Traditionally, the Chinese use peanut oil.
-However, you can use a vegetable oil, such as canola.
-Vegetable oil is healthier; also, peanut oil goes rancid sooner, which can be a problem if you're just getting into Chinese cuisine and don't cook Chinese food often.
+- Oil: You'll need this for deep-frying and stir-frying: Traditionally, peanut oil is used.
+However, you can use vegetable oil, such as canola.
+Peanut oil will become rancid faster than canola oil, which can be a problem if you're just getting into Chinese cuisine and don't cook it often.

-With the exception of rice wine and dried black mushrooms, these ingredients can usually be found in the ethnic or international section of many supermarkets.
-They are all available at Chinese/Asian markets.
+With the exception of rice wine and dried black mushrooms, these ingredients can usually be found in the international section of many supermarkets.
+They are all available in Chinese/Asian markets.
 Dry sherry can be purchased at a liquor store.

 Fresh and Canned Vegetables

 Celery, zucchini, and mung bean sprouts are all great choices for stir-fries.
 And be sure to keep a supply of canned bamboo shoots, water chestnuts, and baby corn on hand.
-(You can also find fresh water chestnuts and bamboo shoots at Chinese markets).
+Find freshwater chestnuts and bamboo shoots at Chinese markets.